Cod-e-Codes/test-repo/README.md

 ## Admin Security: Restricting the `admin` Username & Admin HTTP URL

 - Only the user specified by the server's `--admin-username` flag (default: `Cody`) can connect as `username=admin`.
+- The admin secret is hardcoded as `changeme` in the server (change this for production).
+- **Security note**: Always change the default admin secret in production deployments.
 - To connect as admin, use:

   ```sh